Universal distributed quantum computing on superconducting qutrits with dark photons: Acknowledgments

-This work is supported by the National Natural Science Foundation of China under Grants No. 11474026 and No. 11674033, and the Fundamental Research Funds for the Central Universities under Grant No. 2015KJJCA01.
+F.G.
+Deng was supported by the National Natural Science Foundation of China under Grants No. 11474026, No. 11647042, and No. 11674033, the Fundamental Research Funds for the Central Universities under Grant No. 2015KJJCA01.
+M. Hua was supported by the National Natural Science Foundation of China under Grants No. 11647042 and No. 11704281.